-If you or a family member has suffered a traumatic brain injury (TBI) due to someone else’s negligence or reckless conduct, The Salamati Law Firm can help you to recover related medical expenses, loss of wages, and damages for pain and emotional suffering.
+If you or a family member has suffered a traumatic brain injury (TBI) due to someone else’s negligence or reckless conduct, the skilled Los Angeles serious injuries attorneys of the Salamati Law Firm can help you to recover related medical expenses, loss of wages, and damages for pain and emotional suffering.

 Aggressive TBI representation

 TBI generally requires years of intensive rehabilitation and recovery – a daunting prospect for even the most financially stable of victims.
 Hospital and medical bills can quickly pile up, putting some at risk for bankruptcy and home foreclosure.
 For this reason, it’s imperative to choose a lawyer who will advocate on your behalf, fighting tirelessly for the maximum value of your claim.

 You can rely on our in-depth expertise in personal injury and premises liability law that enables our team to pursue every channel of legal recovery.
 Over the past decade, attorney Sean F. Salamati and colleagues have procured millions in verdicts and settlements on behalf of clients – helping them face and overcome catastrophic injury with dignity and the economic means to get the best treatments available.